PraveenAnil/Microsoft-Cloud-Workshop/container-and-devops/readme.md

 # Help and Support

 If you require any help during the workshop, please reach out to the instructor / proctors.
-Instructors / proctors might escalate the issue to remote support team, at that time, please pass on your AAD User ID (aad_user_xyz), so that it is easier to look up your environment.
+Instructors / proctors might escalate the issue to remote support team, at that time, please pass on your AAD User ID ({{AZURE_USER_ID}}), so that it is easier to look up your environment.